Auditing (Scientology): Description

-Auditing in Scientology is an activity where a trained Scientologist, known as an auditor, listens and asks the subject, who is referred to as a "preclear", or more often as a "PC", various questions.
-L. Ron Hubbard incorporated several hypnotic techniques into auditing practice.
-It is designed to induce a light hypnotic state and create dependency and obedience in the auditing subject.
+The term "auditing" was coined by L. Ron Hubbard in 1950.
+Auditing in Scientology is an activity where a trained Scientologist, known as an auditor, listens and asks various questions to the subject, who is referred to as a "preclear" or "PC".

 Auditing involves the use of "processes", which are sets of questions asked or directions given by an auditor.
 Based on a prior interview looking for "charged" subjects—"charge" being that which prevents the PC from thinking on a subject or getting rid of a subject or approaching a subject—on the E-meter, found by asking questions to the PC in regard to them and their fancied case.
 When the specific objective of any one "process" is achieved, the process is ended, and another can then be started.
 Through auditing, the subjects are said to free themselves from barriers that inhibit their natural abilities.
 Charged areas can be viewed as areas of misinformation or lies.
 Once uncovered, they dissipate as their truth becomes apparent and the charge is eliminated once viewed for what it really is, an untruth.

 The Auditor's Code outlines a series of 29 promises which an auditor pledges, such as: